-As you will see she has the symbol of an anchor with rope wrapped around it.
-I have been told that this symbolises, steadfastness, a symbol of safety of something to cling to, an anchoring influence.
-It is often used on the graves of mariners but not in this case.
-It is not a usual symbol for such a young woman I would think but I may be wrong.
+As you will see, she has the symbol of an anchor with a rope wrapped around it.
+I have been told that this symbolises steadfastness, a symbol of safety of something to cling to, an anchoring influence.
+It is often used on the graves of mariners, but not in this case.
+It is not a common symbol for a young woman, I would think.
+Edith had married at the age of 21 years in Victoria, only 9 months before her death.

 I wanted to know more about this poor young woman.
-The lady who I was doing some research for provided me with the following photograph which depicts among the men present her Gt Grandfather.
+A lady related to the Rosman family provided me with the following photograph, which depicts, among the men, her great-grandfather.
 He is seated 8th from the left in the back row.
-The photograph was taken for ‘The Chamber of Mines of Western Australia Inc, 10th Annual Meeting Kalgoorlie 28th march 1911’.
-All she knew is that he had been married to Edith.
-She told me his name was Emanuel Rosman.
+The photograph was taken for ‘The Chamber of Mines of Western Australia Inc, 10th Annual Meeting, Kalgoorlie, 28th March 1911.
+All she knew was that he had been married to Edith.
+She told me his name was Emanuel Horace Rosman.

 Moya Sharp